A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Tree with a Single Goal Level

 \begin{proof} One way to count the nodes explored by DFS when a goal exists is the following.
-To the left of the first goal on level $g$, DFS will explore $2(Y-1)$ subtrees rooted at level $g+1$.
+To the left of the first goal on level $g$, DFS will explore $2(Y-1)$ subtrees rooted at level $g+1$ (pentagons in \cref{fig:sgl-proof-dfs}).
 These subtrees will have depth $D-(g+1)$, and contain $2^{D-g}-1$ nodes each.
-DFS will also explore $Y$ nodes on level $g$ and their parents, which amounts to about $2Y$ nodes. \todo{Make precise} Summing the contributions up gives the DFS search time approximation $\tdfss(D,g,p_g,Y)=2(Y-1)\cdot(2^{D-g}-1)+2Y = (Y-1)2^{D-g+1}+2$.
+DFS will also explore $Y$ nodes on level $g$ and their parents, which amounts to about $2Y$ nodes (circles in \cref{fig:sgl-proof-dfs}). \todo{Make precise} Summing the contributions gives the DFS search time approximation $\tdfss(D,g,p_g,Y)=2(Y-1)\cdot(2^{D-g}-1)+2Y = (Y-1)2^{D-g+1}+2$.